toneflix/laravel-fileable/README.md

 ```

+### fileableLoader.

+The `fileableLoader` is responsible for mapping your model to the required collection and indicates that you want to use Laravel Filable to manage your model files.

 The `fileableLoader()` method accepts and array of `[key => value]` pairs that determines which files should be auto discovered in your request, the `key` should match the name field in your input field E.g `<input type="file" name="avatar">`, the `value` should be an existing collection in your Laravel Fileable configuration.

+#### Single collection initialization.

 ```php
 $this->fileableLoader([